-BJ Trach, Global Chair of the firm’s Diversity Leadership Committee and a partner in the Boston office, advises clients across a wide variety of complex commercial litigation matters as well as white collar defense and government investigations.
+BJ Trach, a partner in Latham & Watkins’ Litigation & Trial Department and Global Chair of the firm’s Diversity Leadership Committee, represents companies and individuals facing a variety of complex commercial matters, as well as white collar defense and government investigations.

-Mr. Trach is a former Assistant US Attorney for the District of Massachusetts.
-During his tenure, he conducted more than a dozen separate investigations resulting in the indictment of over 30 defendants on charges including drug-trafficking conspiracy, money laundering, and identity theft.
-Mr. Trach tried numerous cases, including the murder-for-hire trial and conviction of a defendant charged with attempting to hire a hit man to murder several witnesses against him in a separate federal fraud case.
+Mr. Trach draws on his experience as a former Assistant US Attorney for the District of Massachusetts to help clients navigate their highest-profile investigations and enforcement proceedings.
+During his tenure, he conducted more than a dozen separate investigations, resulting in the indictment of more than 30 defendants on charges including drug-trafficking conspiracy, money laundering, and identity theft.
+Mr. Trach successfully tried numerous cases, including securing the conviction of a defendant charged with attempting to hire a hit man to murder several witnesses against him in a separate federal fraud case.

-After graduating law school, Mr. Trach was a law clerk to Judge Sandra Lynch of the US Court of Appeals for the First Circuit.
+After graduating law school, Mr. Trach clerked for Judge Sandra Lynch of the US Court of Appeals for the First Circuit.